NREL/reVX/reVX/least_cost_xmission/README.md

 # Least cost transmission paths
 Determine least cost transmission paths from possible wind and solar farms (supply curve (SC) points) to the electrical grid.
 Available components of the electical grid are substations, transmission lines, load centers and infinite sinks.
 The code only attempts to connect to a point on the transmission line closest to the SC point.
-It was initially used for land-based analyses, but has been modified for off-shore transmission as well.
+This was initially used for land-based analyses, but has been modified for off-shore transmission as well.

 TODO - ISOs